Education in the Netherlands: Selective secondary education

 Secondary education, which begins at the age of 12 and, as of 2008, is compulsory until the age of 18, is offered at several levels.
 The two programmes of general education that lead to higher education are HAVO (five years) and VWO (six years).
 Pupils are enrolled according to their ability, and although VWO is more rigorous, both HAVO and VWO can be characterised as selective types of secondary education.
-The HAVO diploma is the minimum requirement for admission to HBO (universities of applied sciences) but you can get into the HBO when you achieved an MBO Diploma.
-The VWO curriculum prepares pupils for university, and the VWO diploma grants access to WO (research universities), but you can get into university after successfully completing your propaedeuse (first year) of HBO as well.
+The HAVO diploma is the minimum requirement for admission to HBO (universities of applied sciences) but HBO admission is also possible upon achieving a diploma at MBO level.
+The VWO curriculum prepares pupils for university, and the VWO diploma grants access to WO (research universities), but it is also possible to enter WO universities after successfully completing the propaedeuse (first year) of HBO.